IcyLance/DomCat/README.md

         - [] Both for checking final domain picked and to replace cloudflare as the main
     - [] Option for whoisxml rep check
     - [] Option for categorization we are looking for

-- [] See if 25 have what we need they before continuing doing 25 at a shot till we find a good domain

-- [X] Make list of categorized domains with all the info

 ### proposed code for install script